-These cryptocurrency miners are intended to run hardware intensive tasks which will take advantage of the available computing power.
+These cryptocurrency miners are intended to run hardware-intensive tasks that will take advantage of the available computing power.
 This is done by launching a script or program on the cloud platform which will download and report the running of the tasks.
 For every completed one the hacker controllers will receive cryptocurrency assets directly in their digital wallets.
-The reason why the Kubernetes nodes are targeted is because they are very powerful and include capable GPUs which can provide the required computing power.
+The reason why the Kubernetes nodes are targeted is that they are very powerful and include capable GPUs that can provide the required computing power.

 Also read 2.3 Tbps DDoS Attack Hit AWS, and It’s the Largest One So Far

 Misconfigured cloud instances are one of the core reasons for hacker-controlled intrusions.
-In the casse of the Microsoft Azure cloud there are several security tips that can be followed:
+In the case of the Microsoft Azure cloud there are several security tips that can be followed:

 - Enable access and authentication controls to the deployed applications